Restaurant Marketing

 The biggest margin opportunity in restaurant marketing is not finding new customers β€” it is recovering and increasing revenue from the customers a restaurant already has.
 Automation makes this systematic.

-Here are the highest-impact automated campaigns for restaurants:
+Here is a campaign automation matrix showing the highest-impact automated campaigns for restaurants:

-Common Restaurant Marketing Platform Challenges and How to Solve Them
+Common Omnichannel Marketing Challenges for Restaurants and How to Solve Them

 While the benefits of omnichannel marketing are clear, restaurants often face real obstacles when moving from strategy to execution.
 Here is what typically gets in the way β€” and what actually helps: